LasindaDilshan/customconfirmdecorator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

+Confirmable Decorator

+The Confirmable decorator is a reusable Angular decorator that adds a confirmation dialog to any method.
+This is useful for actions that require user confirmation, such as deleting an item or submitting a form.

+Features

+Easily add confirmation dialogs to any method.
+Customizable dialog titles and messages.
+Utilizes Angular Material for the dialog component.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.